Consuelo Sáizar: Fondo de Cultura Económica

 When she took over the FCE she worked to enhance the number of writers published by FCE.
 While head of the FCE, she created new collections, such as "Obra Reunida", that included works by authors such as Carlos Fuentes, Sergio Pitol, Elena Poniatowska, among others.
 She also completed publication of Octavio Paz's complete works.

 She began to restructure the institution to increase its production and reach.
-She opened FCE bookstores in Mexico City, most notably the Centro Cultural Bella Época, in various Mexican states and even abroad, such as the Centro Cultural Gabriel García Márquez in 2008 in Bogota, Colombia.
+She opened FCE bookstores in Mexico City, most notably the Centro Cultural Bella Época, in various Mexican states and even abroad, such as the Centro Cultural Gabriel García Márquez in 2008 in Bogotá, Colombia.
 FCE books continued to be sold through affiliates in Peru, Guatemala, Venezuela, Brazil, Spain, Chile, the United States of America and Colombia.

 Book production under her tenure increased from 1.2 million copies to almost five million copies per year.
 The FCE also obtained ISO 9001-2000 certification for its distribution facilities, publishing, library and bookstores.
 While most government cultural institutions run at a deficit, the FCE was the only one to see an increase in income during her term, as well as an expansion of its infrastructure and operations abroad.

 At FCE she also established a digital library initiative to generate electronic versions of the company's back catalogue.